Boilery

 A boilery or boiling house is a place of boiling, much as a bakery is a place of baking.
 Boilery can also mean the process and equipment for boiling.
 Although they are now generally confined to factories, and usually boil industrial products rather than food, historically they were more common in daily life.
-Boileries are typically for boiling large quantities of fluid.
+Boileries are typically used for boiling large quantities of fluid.